 Issue

 Your Centauri Carbon 3D printer nozzle heats up too much, and does not stop at the set temperature.
+From switch on, you may see the temp on the nozzle start to climb above 100 degrees - turn it off if you see this.

 Cause